HAMZA-NASIR-PU/daily-learning/README.md

 func2.f4();
 ```

+- `ES5 (older versions of JavaScript)`: Function declarations are not block-scoped.
+If you declare a function inside a block, such as within an if statement or for loop, the function is hoisted to the nearest function or global scope, ignoring the block.
+This means it will be available outside the block as well.
+- ES6+ (modern JavaScript): Function declarations inside a block are block-scoped.
+This means the function is only available inside the block, similar to how let and const work.

+In strict mode (e.g., using 'use strict'), functions inside blocks are always block-scoped.
+In non-strict mode, the behavior may vary depending on the environment (browsers or versions).

 #### Note
  In the context of asynchronous operations, closures are particularly useful because they enable access to variables that were defined before the asynchronous code executes.